 Don’t worry.
 You don’t have to miss out on making cakes (cheesecake!!) in your Instant Pot if it doesn’t have a cake button.
 Most recipes use manual (or pressure cook) in the cooking instructions.

 Even for myself, I would love an Instant Pot with a cake program, but have two 3 quart minis so it’s not currently in option in any of the models.
-I successfully made a chocolate cake (using half a boxed cake mix cooked on the manual setting) that was delicious even without the cake setting!
+I successfully made a chocolate cake (using half a boxed cake mix cooked on the manual setting) that was delicious even without the cake smart program!
 And if you love cheesecake, that was amazing too!
 I’ve made two of those so far (first time making cheesecake EVER) and it wasn’t as overwhelming as it sounds.

 The Fat Daddio push pans fit the Instant Pots really well and make it easy to “push” the cake out of the pan once it’s done.
 The 6-inch pan fits the 3 quart and larger Instant Pots.
 And the 7-inch pan fits the 6 quart and larger Instant Pots.
 Tip: I decided to buy a few of the pans to have on hand in case I want to make a few cakes or things back to back.